Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 - Real hands-on experience

-- You can gain a degree and learn to fly at the same time
+- You can gain a degree and learn to fly a helicopter at the same time

 Funding Requirements